Now and Forever (Richard Marx song): Critical reception

+especially given the active play it has begun to receive at AC level.
+Marx is in excellent voice here, bringing a matured depth to the song's lyric.
+Also, listen for track in the new Alec Baldwin/Kim Basinger film, The Getaway."
+Alan Jones from Music Week gave the song a score of three out of five, noting that it was the first single from Marx for nearly 18 months.
+He described it as "a stylish ballad, though its dour and subdued nature, plus the lengthy gap Marx has had between releases, are likely to count against it."
+Pan-European magazine Music & Media commented, "It's the "Unplugged" era, and the FM rocker returns accordingly with the acoustic single 'Now and Forever'—a ballad with Spanish guitar and strings."

 Chart performance

-Taken as the first single from Marx's album Paid Vacation, the song was his ninth (and final, to date) song to reach the top ten on the US Billboard Hot 100 chart, where it peaked at number seven.
+The song was Marx's ninth and final song to enter the top 10 of the US Billboard Hot 100 chart, where it peaked at number seven.
 The song remained in the top 40 for 23 weeks.
-It was more successful in Cash Box magazine, spending two weeks in the top three.
-It was also Marx's biggest hit on the Billboard adult contemporary chart, where it went to number one and remained at the top for eleven weeks.
+It was more successful in Cash Box magazine, spending two weeks inside the top three.
+It was also Marx's biggest hit on the Billboard Adult Contemporary chart, where it reached number one and remained at the top for 11 weeks.
+In Canada, "Now and Forever" was the most successful adult contemporary song of 1994, topping the RPM Adult Contemporary Tracks chart for seven weeks.
 Elsewhere, the single reached the top 10 in Canada and Norway and the top 20 in Sweden, Australia, and the United Kingdom.
 It missed the latter milestone in New Zealand, peaking at number 21.
-In Canada, "Now and Forever" was the most successful adult contemporary song of 1994, topping the RPM Adult Contemporary chart for seven weeks.